-Buildings & structures 5 to 10 years Furniture, equipment, and vehicles 5 years
+Buildings & structures 5 to 10 years Machinery, vehicles, furniture and fixtures 5 years

 B. Intangible assets (other than leased assets)

 Intangible assets except for leased assets are amortized using the straight-line method.
 Software for internal use is amortized using the straight-line method based on an estimated useful life of 5 years.